 At the end of each month, Emil and Friends sit around the radio campfire and talk about western movies, the actors, the scripts, and, the musical scores.
-Emil is usually joined by Todd Roberts, Michael F. Blake, Robert Nott, Cotton Smith, Johnny Boggs, and John Komrada.
+Emil is usually joined by Todd Roberts, retired Hollywood stuntman and actor Bunker De France, Michael F. Blake, Robert Nott, Johnny Boggs, and John Komrada.
+Western author Cotton Smith was also a large part of the program until he passed away in 2015.
+Please see the News tab for more information.
 Lively discussions come up when the group tries tochoose a “best of” or “Top 10″ list of movies, movie scores, actors, directors, plots, or who was the best “bad guy.”
 The program also features interviews with those in the know in Hollywood and those familiar with the Western genre.
 Past guests have included Peter Ford, the son of the late Glenn Ford and Pam Marvin, the widow of Lee Marvin.
 Voices of the West has also talked with Old Tucson’s Bob Shelton to remember the great movies made at the famous movie set.

 Our program remembers the history–fact or fiction, the legends–true or not, the people–native and settlers, and anything else dealing with the Old West.
 Our aim is to entertain as well as educate you–our listeners.